Skip to content

 Best Things To Do In New Delhi!

-In New Delhi, one UNESCO World Heritage Site follows another, such as the Qutb Minar.
-Qutub Minar is the tallest tower in India at 72.5 meters.
+One UNESCO World Heritage Site in New Delhi follows another, such as the Qutub Minar.
+At 72.5 meters, Qutub Minar is the tallest tower in India.
 The minaret was built in the early 13th century using red sandstone and marble.
-Some believe Qutub Minar was built to celebrate Muslim rule in the country.
-Others claim it was built to call the faithful to prayer.
+Some believe it was built to celebrate Muslim rule in the country, while others claim it was built to call the faithful to prayer.

 The surrounding complex houses the first mosque built in India, tombs, and a madrasa.
-The complex also includes an iron pillar, which is inexplicably resistant to corrosion, even after being exposed to the natural elements for centuries.
-Visitors were able to climb the 379 steps to the top of the Qutb Minar until 1981, but now it is closed to the public.
+The complex also includes an iron pillar, which is inexplicably corrosion-resistant, even after being exposed to the natural elements for centuries.
+Visitors could climb the 379 steps to the top of the Qutb Minar until 1981, but now it is closed to the public.
 Next to the tower stands the unfinished minaret, the Alai Minar.

-Qutb Minar Complex is one of the major attractions of the city, and it would be a shame not to visit it.
+Qutb Minar Complex is one of the city’s major attractions, and it would be a shame not to visit it.

 Jama Masjid Mosque/Friday Mosque